- Magdalena Tanzer joined the ZEU team

 - Prof. Dr. Martin Petrick is the new Programme Director of MSc.
 "Transition Management"

 Prof. Dr. Martin Petrick, professor of agricultural, food and environmental policy at Justus Liebig University Giessen, has been appointed by the Dean of Studies, Prof. Dr. Matthias Frisch (Faculty Agricultural Sciences, Nutritional Sciences, and Environmental Management), as the new Programme Director of the Master Programme "Transition Management".

 - Pavlina Miteva joined the ZEU team

-In the past three years she was working as a lecturer in Mexico City and started at JLU at the beginning of March.
+In the past three years she worked as a lecturer in Mexico City and started at JLU at the beginning of March 2019.
 Her multidisciplinary skills and experience make her a valuable crew member for our intentions to deepen our collaboration with Colombian universities.

 - Alumni Event 2019